 Learn and grow with a Co-Curricular Certificate!
-Do you have a particular interest in mental health, social innovation, or intercultural learning that you’d like to develop in a deeper and more experiential way?
+Do you have a particular interest in mental health or social innovation that you’d like to develop in a deeper and more experiential way?
 Open to all undergraduate students, all three certificate programs qualify for inclusion in your Co-Curricular Record.

 Mental Health Skills Certificate & Workshop Series

 In the Mental Health Skills Certificate & Workshop Series, you’ll learn how to safely talk about suicide, take care of yourself, manage your anxiety, connect with your inner-self, and more.